We invite your comments and suggestions and will add questions periodically as they arise.

 The vast majority of our wines are produced from grapes which we grow on our estate in Westfield, NY.
-As a general rule, we are interested in making the best wines possible and believe that this begins with the best fruit possible.
-We buy Cabernet Sauvignon and Merlot grapes from Long Island, where the climate is better for these varietals.
+As a general rule, we are interested in making the best wines possible and believe that this begins with the fruit.
+We buy Cabernet Sauvignon grapes from Long Island, where the climate is better for these grapes for dry red wine.

 Keep up to date on the latest wine releases, events, and promotions!